Dershowitz–Finkelstein affair: Additional points of dispute between Finkelstein and Dershowitz

 In The Holocaust Industry, Finkelstein questioned Elie Wiesel's claim to have read Immanuel Kant's Critique of Pure Reason in Yiddish.
 According to Finkelstein, no translation of the work existed in Yiddish at the time.
 Dershowitz responded that this was not so: he alleged that one had been published in Warsaw in 1929, and said that he had seen a copy at the Harvard Library.
 Finkelstein described this latter claim as false and inept, writing that the only work by Kant in Yiddish owned by the library was a partial translation of the Critique of Practical Reason, a completely different work than the one referred to by Wiesel and Dershowitz.

 During a clash with members of J Street at the 2010 American Israel Public Affairs Committee conference, Dershowitz chastised J Street for pandering to anti-Israel activists and asked, "Why are you so popular with Norman Finkelstein?"
-J Street rebuffed Dershowitz's claim.
+Both J Street and Finkelstein rebuffed Dershowitz's claim.